roschmsi/tsjepa/README.md

-# Unsupervised Representation Learning for ECG Analysis
+# Self-Supervised Representation Learning for Time Series Analysis

-Machine learning algorithms can be trained to automatically detect and classify cardiac abnormalities given a patient's electrocardiogram (ECG).
+Time series data is prevalent across various domains including healthcare, transportation and manufacturing.
+The development of supervised machine learning models has lead to significant advancements in time series forecasting and classification.
-Recent studies on multivariate time series have shown that the unsupervised pre-training of a model and its subsequent application in downstream tasks can outperform fully supervised approaches.
+However, recent studies have shown that the self-supervised pre-training of a model can surpass fully supervised approaches in downstream tasks.

-In this work, we investigate the effectiveness of unsupervised pre-training for ECG analysis.
-We identify the pivotal elements of masked time series modeling with Transformers and achieve state-of-the-art classification results on a large-scale ECG dataset.
-Additionally, we propose masked autoencoders for time series and demonstrate their applicability in time series representation learning, classification and forecasting.
+A popular paradigm of self-supervised representation learning (SSL) is masked modeling where parts of the input signal are masked and the model is pre-trained to predict the masked parts given the unmasked context.

+We propose a Time Series Joint Embedding Predictive Architecture (TS-JEPA), utilizing a self-distillation student-teacher setup.
+While prior work has performed masked modeling in the input space, we are the first to investigate masked modeling for time series in the embedding space.
+A teacher encoder operates on the full input to generate contextualized target embeddings for the masked parts.
+Subsequently, a student encoder extracts meaningful representations from the unmasked input for the prediction of these target embeddings.

+We investigate the parameterization of the teacher as a moving average of the student, apply different masking strategies during pre-training and explore the efficacy of variance-covariance regularization to prevent mode collapse.
+We report the performance of our SSL approach in time series forecasting and classification on four public benchmarks.
+Additionally, we check the robustness of the extracted representations against input perturbation and the utility of TS-JEPA for transfer learning.

 ## Dependencies
 This repository works with Python 3.10 and PyTorch 1.13.
 Please create a virtual environment and install the dependencies specified in requirements.txt.